 - Professional expertise.
 Organizations benefit from volunteers who offer their professional expertise and experience in various roles and areas.
 Many companies support employees contributing their time, talents and service to board of directors, committees, community volunteer days and more.

-A number of agencies have found creative ways to navigate a “new normal” related to volunteer efforts.
-Remote opportunities keep volunteers engaged with activities such as sewing masks, tying blankets, assembling educational kits for youth, organizing drives, and more.
-Some volunteer opportunities have seamlessly transitioned to virtual or remote, such as youth mentoring and tutoring.
+Organizations continue to evolve their volunteer opportunities to meet volunteers where they are most comfortable.
+Remote opportunities have become popular and keep volunteers engaged with activities such as tying blankets, assembling educational kits for youth, organizing drives, and more.
 Communities have demonstrated resilience and innovation in the ways they continue to engage volunteers in meaningful ways.

 Let us help you!

 United Way can work with you to explore creative options for volunteers that support the most pressing needs of your organization and the people you serve.
-We can assist with virtual volunteer opportunities, outdoor projects, and working directly with companies who offer employees paid time off to volunteer during work hours.
+We can assist with creating the right project for you and working directly with companies who offer employees paid time off to volunteer during work hours.
 Many employers emphasize community engagement to attract and retain employees.
 Volunteerism can also help organizations identify employees with like minded values that promote community success.

 We also offer training for board members who are new to serving on a board of directors or simply want a refresher course on the responsibilities of board service.